Peter Mazzaferro

-Peter "Papa Bear" Mazzaferro (born June 24, 1930) is a former American football coach.
+Pete "Papa Bear" Mazzaferro (June 24, 1930 – May 30, 2025) was an American football coach.
 With the exception of the 1987 season, he was the head football coach at Bridgewater State College in Bridgewater, Massachusetts, from 1968 to 2004.
 He compiled a career college football head coaching record of 209–158–11.

 Centre College

 Mazzaferro was born in Torrington, Connecticut, and attended Centre College in Danville, Kentucky.
 He played for the Centre Praying Colonels football team and also competed in track.
 He graduated from Centre in 1954.

 Coaching career

 Early years

 Mazzaferro began his career coaching eight-man high school football.
 In the 1950s, while pursuing a master's degree at Springfield College, Mazzaferro helped coach the freshman football team.
 The center on the Springfield team was Dick MacPherson, who went on to be inducted into the College Football Hall of Fame for his work as the head football coach at Syracuse University.

 From 1959 to 1962, Mazzaferro was the head football coach at Waynesburg University in southwestern Pennsylvania.
 He had a four-year record of 12–19–3 at Waynesburg.
 He was also the head basketball coach at Waynesburg from 1959 to 1963, compiling a record of 14–66.

 In the fall of 1963, Mazzaferro moved to Curry College in Milton, Massachusetts.
 He was the head football coach at Curry for one year and had a record there of 2–2–1.

 In 1965, Mazzaferro coached football at Beaver Falls High School in Beaver Falls, Pennsylvania.